Matty-El/urban-attiva/README.md

 #### Product Management

 -   Admin users have a product management menu option under their account menu when logged into the site.
 This allows the admin user to add new products to the site via the product management page.
--   Admin users can edit or delete existing products by selecting the relevant links that are displyed on the product cards and products detail pages when the user is logged in.
+-   Admin users can edit or delete existing products by selecting the relevant links that are displayed on the product cards and products detail pages when the user is logged in.

 ![Urban Attiva](readme-files/urban-attiva-product-management.png)

 #### Blog Management

 -   Admin users have a blog management menu option under their account menu when logged into the site.
 This allows the admin user to add new blog posts to the site via the blog management page.
--   Admin users can edit or delete existing blog posts by selecting the relevant links that are displyed on the blog detail page when the user is logged in.
+-   Admin users can edit or delete existing blog posts by selecting the relevant links that are displayed on the blog detail page when the user is logged in.

 ![Urban Attiva](readme-files/urban-attiva-blog-management.png)

 #### Footer Section - all pages

--   This section has information links for terms and conditions, returns policy, FAQs, cookies, log in and register, the registerd company address, social media links and copyright wording.
+-   This section has information links for terms and conditions, returns policy, FAQs, cookies, log in and register, the registered company address, social media links and copyright wording.

 _Note: Some of the social media links currently link to the social media websites and not Urban Attiva specific pages_